 Do you enjoy a high-tech urban atmosphere with crowds of people or quiet solitude among nature?
 Would you rather shop for the hottest trends or visit historical spots?
 Swim among tropical fish or feed crackers to friendly deer?

 Keep reading to find the perfect selection of major cities in Japan for your next travel adventure!

-Famous Foods: kaisen-don (a seafood rice bowl), soup curry, Genghis Khan (barbecued mutton), miso ramen, soft serve ice cream
+- Famous foods: Kaisen-don (a seafood rice bowl), soup curry, Jingisukan (barbecued mutton), miso ramen, soft serve ice cream.

 Of the major cities in Japan, Sapporo, in Hokkaido Prefecture, is Japan’s northernmost major city and the nation's fifth-largest overall.
 The chilly climate makes it the ideal destination for people who enjoy the winter season.